-This environmental impact statement (EIS) presents the findings of the assessment of potential impacts of the Heybridge Shore Crossing (the proposal), which is an essential part of the Marinus Link project.
+This Environmental Impact Statement (EIS) presents the findings of the assessment of potential impacts of the Heybridge Converter Station (the proposal), which is an essential part of the Marinus Link project.

-The Marinus Link project (the project) is a 1500 megawatt (MW) high voltage direct current (HVDC) electricity and telecommunications interconnector, linking Tasmania's renewable energy resources into the National Electricity Market (NEM) via connection at Hazelwood in the Latrobe Valley in Victoria (see Figure ES-1).
+The Marinus Link project (the project) is a 1500 megawatt (MW) high voltage direct current (HVDC) electricity and telecommunications interconnector, linking Tasmania's renewable energy resources into the National Electricity Market (NEM) via connection at Hazelwood in the Latrobe Valley in Victoria.
 The project is to be delivered in two 750MW stages.
 Increasing the capacity and security of energy across the NEM, including in Tasmania, the project would allow more efficient use of energy generated by current renewable energy developments and encourage new renewable energy development in both regions.
 The project responds to the imperative of the transformation of the Australian electricity system and is supported by government policy.

 Marinus Link Pty Ltd (MLPL) is the proponent for the project.
 MLPL was formed in 2018 for the purpose of constructing the project as a wholly owned subsidiary of Tasmanian Networks Pty Ltd (TasNetworks).
 TasNetworks is owned by the State of Tasmania and owns, operates, and maintains the electricity network in Tasmania.
-MLPL is now owned by the Commonwealth (49%), Tasmanian (17.7%) and Victorian governments (33.3%).
-Read more about MLPL in Section 1.
+MLPL is now owned by the Commonwealth (49%), Tasmanian (17.7%) and Victorian (33.3%) governments.